Trinity Congregational Chapel Brixton

 Welcome to Trinity’s website.

-Updates: Zoom services continue on the first Sunday morning of each month at 9.15am.
+Updates: Zoom services continue on the first Sunday morning of each month at 9.15am, apart from April 2026 when the zoom service will take place on 7th June.

-Trinity has a morning service each Sunday at 10.30am followed by tea and conversation.
+Trinity has a morning service each Sunday at 10.30am, followed by tea/coffee and conversation.
 Every month the church supports a different charity.
-This month (March 2026) the church is supporting Diabetis UK.
+This month (May 2026) Trinity is supporting Christian Aid.

-Trinity Congregational Church once known as the Chapel in the woods.
+Trinity Congregational Church was once known as the Chapel in the woods.

 Visiting Trinity Congregational Church